CUH Logo

 Prone knee bends

-Image of person laying face down with a towel around the ankle, whilst bending the knee
+Illustration of a person laying face down with a towel around the ankle, pulling foot towards back

 Lie on your front.
 Place a towel or belt around the ankle and bend the knee as far as comfortable to improve flexion.
 Do not force it, stretch as far as comfortable.
 Hold for 8 to 15 seconds.
 2 to 3 sets.